kevinliang43/MOC_Reporting/README.md

 ## Acceptance criteria
- 1. The system must be able to both generate a human readable report and dump a CSV database of usage data
+ 1. The system must be able to both generate a human readable report summarizing OpenStack usage and dump across Institutions, Projects, and Users.
+ 2. The system creates intermediate CSV files that represent the state of the database tables from a current period of time and be stored on MOC servers.
+ 3. Data collection, storing into databases, and saved as CSV files will be automated.

 ##### Todo

 ## Open Questions